USGS-WiM/GBRA/README.md

 use node version 11.15.0

 run `npm install` AND `bower install` to get dependencies after first cloning
+- choose option 1 after running bower install

-`gulp watch` to run in browser with watch for debugging
+`gulp watch` to run in browser with watch for debugging **NOTE**: Must change the basemap to from 'gray' to 'osm' in the core.js file to be able to view basemap locally.
+Change back when publishing.

 `gulp build` to build project